Contact our corporate or local offices directly.

 A Role may be added to an existing User by editing the entry's profile to include the desired Role.
 Click the User entry's icon to open the Edit User dialog, select from the available Roles(s) in the New Roles field and then save to commit the changes – as described in the Users section above.

-Note that an existing User entry can be in a number of formats, depending on how it was added.
+Note that an existing User can be represented in a number of formats , depending on how it was added.
 The formats include standard

 Username/Firstname/Lastname entries and entries that have been automatically generated by the PLS in response to incoming connections that do not instigate a server Session by sign-in.